In-person presentations and virtual requests accepted!

 The Green Bank Telescope (GBT) is the largest steerable structure on land.
 How do engineers balance cost, materials, and weight to make such a strong and durable telescope?
 Practice building your own tall structure that can hold weight with spaghetti, gum drops, and marshmallows!

 Good for middle school and older.
-Best with "The Invisible Universe 2.0" presentation.
+Best with Finding Stellar Explosions and Cosmic Detectives.

 NGSS MS-PS1 Matter and its Interactions Crosscutting Concepts: Structure and Function.
 Experiment with structural materials (ex: spaghetti, gumdrops, marshmallows, toothpicks) and shapes (ex: triangles, squares)